|

 masks

-They may represent transitional states in disease
+They represent transitional states in disease

-or classification errors for example in case of small
+or classification errors for example in small

-learning sets, of comparatively small differences
+learning sets, or at comparatively small differences

-prior to the iterative removal of
+that is prior to the removal of non-informative

-of two database columns from the classification
+combinations of two database columns from the classification

 process, followed by reclassification.
 It is retained whether their